Upper Valley Nighthawks: History

-The 2021 Nighthawks finished the season 23-18 overall, good for second place in the Northern Division.
+The 2021 Nighthawks, managed by former Nighthawk, Justin Devoid, finished the season 23-18 overall, good for second place in the Northern Division.
 They survived a 12-inning affair at home against the Winnipesaukee Muskrats in the wildcard round of the playoffs, walking off 7-6 on a bloop single by Brett Callahan (Saint Joseph’s).
 Upper Valley then swept North Adams (2-0) in the league quarterfinals.
 They fell in the NECBL semifinals to the North Shore Navigators.
 This was the furthest the franchise had advanced in the playoffs.
-The team led the NECBL in BAVG, set the single season record for stolen bases (125), and produced 3 All-NECBL first team selections alongside 7 all-stars, including all-star game MVP Max Viera (Northeastern).
+The team led the NECBL in BAVG (.276), set the single season record for stolen bases (125), and produced 3 All-NECBL first team selections alongside 7 all-stars, including all-star game MVP Max Viera (Northeastern).

+The 2022 Nighthawks finished 19-23.
+The team was again managed by Justin Devoid, and produced 7 NECBL All Stars.

+The 2023 Nighthawks team, now managed by Mat Pause, finished 18-24, third in the North Division standings.
+The team produced 6 NECBL All Stars, which included the all-star game MVP Kevin Bruggeman (Hofstra).

+The 2024 team finished 18-24 and was managed by Mat Pause.
+The team produced 6 All Stars.

+The 2025 team finished 18-26 under third year manager, Mat Pause.
+The team qualified for the playoffs but was swept by the eventual NECBL champion Keene SwampBats.
+The team produced 4 All Stars.

-The first Nighthawk alumnus to reach Major League Baseball was Ryan Jeffers.
-Jeffers made his MLB debut for the Minnesota Twins on August 20 2020.
+The first Nighthawk alumnus to reach Major League Baseball was 2nd round draft pick Ryan Jeffers.
+Jeffers made his MLB debut for the Minnesota Twins on August 20, 2020.
+Jeffers played in the Upper Valley in 2017 and was an NECBL All Star.

+The second alumnus to reach Major League Baseball was Cam Alldred.
+Alldred made his debut for the Pittsburgh Pirates on May 12, 2022.
+Alldred also played for Upper Valley in 2017.